 From Pianist to

-In my 'early days' I found to my cost that being a good piano player did not equal being a good keyboard player - additional/different skills are needed for the latter role.
+In my early days of playing keyboards I found to my cost that being a good piano player did not equal being a good keyboard player - additional/different skills are needed for the latter role.

 My keyboard rig (Gary Barlow tour)